tchar/ulauncher-albert-calculate-anything/docs/API.md

 # Get the results
 for query in queries:
-    result = MultiHandler().handle(query)
+    results = MultiHandler().handle(query)
+    for result in results:
         # Result is of QueryResult type with following attributes
         result.icon # relative path of icon
         result.name # result text (formatted)
         result.description # result description
         result.clipboard # value to copy to clipboard if any result.value # result value (not formatted)
         result.error # If error or None
         result.order # Order of result

 # If you want to handle the query using one or more